SplashFix/rechat-global/Terms of Service.md

 <br>
 <br>
 # 4. Data Collection & Privacy
-+
-	•	We temporarily store user avatars to improve performance.
+We temporarily store user avatars to improve performance.<br>
-	•	We store invite links to diagnose errors on specific servers.
+We store invite links to diagnose errors on specific servers.<br>
-	•	We do NOT store user IDs, private messages, or personal data.
+We do NOT store user IDs, private messages, or personal data.<br>
-	•	For more details, please refer to our Privacy Policy.
+For more details, please refer to our [Privacy Policy](https://github.com/SplashFix/rechat-global/blob/main/Privacy%20Policy.md).<br>
 <br>
 <br>
 <br>
 <br>
 # 5. Bot Availability & Changes

-ö
-	•	We do our best to keep the bot available 24/7, but we do not guarantee uptime.
+We do our best to keep the bot available 24/7, but we do not guarantee uptime.<br>
-	•	Features may change, be removed, or be updated at any time.
+Features may change, be removed, or be updated at any time.<br>
-	•	We are not responsible for any data loss or server issues caused by bot downtime.
+We are not responsible for any data loss or server issues caused by bot downtime.<br>
 <br>
 <br>
 <br>
 <br>

 # 6. Liability Disclaimer
-ö
-	•	We are not responsible for any damages, bans, or issues resulting from the use of reChat Global.
+ We are not responsible for any damages, bans, or issues resulting from the use of reChat Global.<br>
-	•	You use the bot at your own risk and agree that we cannot be held liable for any disruptions.
+ You use the bot at your own risk and agree that we cannot be held liable for any disruptions.<br>
 <br>
 <br>
 <br>
 <br>
 # 7. Termination of Service

 We reserve the right to:
-	•	Restrict or terminate access to the bot if you violate these terms.
+	•	Restrict or terminate access to the bot if you violate these terms.<br>
-	•	Remove the bot from servers that engage in rule-breaking activities.
+	•	Remove the bot from servers that engage in rule-breaking activities.<br>
 <br>
 <br>
 <br>